NishaniKasineshan/CISCO-3550-Series-Switch-CISCO-2900-Series-Router-Configuration/README.md

 		* network 192.168.10.0 0.0.0.255 area 0
 		(0.0.0.255 => a wildcard mask(reverse subnet mask)) [wildcard masking](https://www.pynetlabs.com/what-is-wildcard-mask-in-networking/)

-		indicate which bits of an IP address must match and which bits do not matter.

-			* 0 means that the equivalent bit must match
-			* 1 means that the equivalent bit does not matter
+		indicate which bits of an IP address must match and which bits do not matter.**(0 means that the equivalent bit must match,1 means that the equivalent bit does not matter)**

 		OSPF is a dynamic routing protocol that mainly makes use of link-state information to calculate the best routes for IP packets within a network.
 		[Why area is needed in ospf?](https://networkengineering.stackexchange.com/questions/4997/what-is-the-advantage-of-an-area-in-ospf-configuration)
+		* exit

+* On R2:
+	* Configure interface ip addresses & PC ip addresses as in previous tasks
+	* Configure OSPF
+		* --->go to configuration mode
+		* router ospf 5
+		* network 192.168.5.0 0.0.0.255 area 0
+		* network 192.168.10.0 0.0.0.255 area 0
+		* exit

 * Check OSPF
 	* show ip ospf neighbor
 	* show ip route (OSPF routes are indicated by character “O”)
 * Set default gateways
 	* PC1: 192.168.3.100
 	* PC2:192.168.5.100
 * Test Ping
 	* PC1→PC2 vice versa **SUCCESS**